A Barbados luxury holiday offers many unforgettable experiences, and dining out is chief among them.

 Where is it: Limegrove Lifestyle Centre, Holetown, Barbados

 Contact Number: +1 246-271-1258

 Don't miss out on this restaurant in Barbados

 Daphne's is an exceptional platinum coast stalwart.
 Patrons at the elegant restaurant enjoy a refined setting and beachfront location.

 The food here is a fusion of modern Italian and island seafood flavours.
 Ask our Concierge to book you a table in advance; this place is popular!

 Those lucky enough to be enjoying a stay in the exclusive environs of The House by Elegant Hotels will be thrilled to learn that Daphne's caters for The House's famed themed nights.
 From the Bajan Dinner beach buffet to Fisherman's Night buffet, you won't be disappointed by these tantalising offerings from Chef Marco Festini Cromer.

-Call our Travel Specialists - most of whom have visited the island at least once - on 01244 355 600 to discuss the perfect setting for your own luxury Barbados holiday, or check out our Essential Guide to Barbados for more expert insight into this coveted Caribbean holiday destination.
+Call our Travel Specialists - most of whom have visited the island at least once - to discuss the perfect setting for your own luxury Barbados holiday.